 Workplace stress is a common occurrence that affects a large number of employees.

-According to a 2017 Thriving at work report, poor mental health including work-related stress, costs employers upwards of £33 billion annually.
+According to a 2017 Thriving at work report, poor mental health in the workplace including work-related stress, costs employers upwards of £33 billion annually.

 Low levels of stress are thought of as ‘good stress’ and even important for allowing your staff to feel challenged and motivated.
 Higher levels of stress, however, are harmful to physical and mental health.